scchess/Qualimap/doc/command_line.rst

     -sd,--skip-duplicated             Activate this option to skip duplicate alignments from the analysis.
 If the
-                                      duplicates are not flagged in BAM file, then they will be detected by Qualimap.
+                                      duplicates are not flagged in BAM file, then they will be detected by Qualimap and can be selected for skipping.
     -sdmode,--skip-dup-mode <arg>        Specific type of duplicated alignments to skip (if this option is activated).
                                       0 : only flagged duplicates (default)